 We have set the standard in the region for non-surgical and surgical atrial fibrillation (Afib) care.
 Afib is the most common form of arrhythmia or heart rhythm abnormality.
 Procedures include Atrial Cardiac Ablation - a procedure which uses catheters to map your heart's electrical signals, and then to scar or destroy those tissues allowing incorrect electrical signals to cause an abnormal heart rhythm, and Maze Surgery - where the physician creates a maze of scar tissue on the part of the heart that relays the electrical signals that control your heartbeat.

 Atrial Septal Defects

-The cardiologists at Leesburg Regional Medical Center guide patients with an atrial septal defect (ASD) through diagnosis and treatment.
+Our cardiologists guide patients with an atrial septal defect (ASD) through diagnosis and treatment.
 An ASD is a "hole" in the wall that separates the top two chambers of the heart.
 This defect allows oxygen-rich blood to leak into the oxygen-poor blood chambers in the heart.

 For patients with bradycardia, the heart may beat fewer than 60 beats per minute which could lead to dizziness and fatigue.
-LRMC was the first in the region to insert a tiny pacemaker, which is one tenth of the size of a normal pacemaker, to correct bradycardia.
+Our hospital was the first in the region to insert a tiny pacemaker, which is one tenth of the size of a normal pacemaker, to correct bradycardia.

 Carotid Artery Disease